 - Advising allows for the exploration of your 4-year college transfer needs, selection of your RCC classes, and tracking your coursework towards graduation

 - Tutoring is offered for many RCC classes by appointment in both one to one and group formats.
-Tutoring is also offered on-line through the NetTutor program in Blackboard
+Tutoring is also offered on-line through the Brainfuse program in Canvas

 - College Success Workshops are scheduled throughout the semester to engage you in learning effective study habits, time management skills, transfer information, and general college transition strategies